minxinhao/SepHash/README.md

 ### Build

 - Configuring server/ip information:
-    - Edit the list of servers in [run.py](http://run.py/) and sync.sh.
+    - Edit the list of client-nodes in run.py and sync.sh.
+    - set server's ip in ser_cli.sh
 - Generate executable and copy to all servers

 ```bash